mindbrix/Rasterizer/README.md

 `Path` objects follow the Postscript model, with the same even-odd and non-zero fill rules.
 Stroking is also supported.

-`Scene` objects group `Path` objects together with their draw parameters: color, affine transform, stroke width, flags & optional clip bounds.
+`Scene` objects group `Path` objects together with their draw parameters: color, affine transform, stroke width (0 for a fill, +ve for user space, -ve for device space), flags (fill rule, end caps etc.) & an optional clip bounds.

-For rendering, `SceneList` objects group `Scene` objects together with their draw parameters: affine transform & optional clip bounds.
+For rendering, `SceneList` objects group `Scene` objects together with their draw parameters: affine transform & an optional clip bounds.

 Filled paths are rasterized in 2 stages: first to a float mask buffer, and then to the color buffer.